An Elk Grove teenager's musical genius is featured in a new TV commercial

-ELK GROVE, Calif. — It's difficult to over-hype Neil Kayyar.
+ELK GROVE, Calif. — It's difficult to over-hype Neil Nayyar.
 The Elk Grove student has already broken two world records for playing the most musical instruments at his various ages.

 "My father read that early exposure to music helped brain development, and my mother began placing a speaker playing Mozart to me on her belly, Neil said.
 "I was born playing."